martinmorando/applied-ai/002-is-it-a-russian-text/README.md

 Is it possible to train a model to identify images containing Russian text using only a few pictures from the web?

-Note: The Python interpreter warns: "UserWarning: Mapping deprecated model name convnext_base_in22k to current convnext_base.fb_in22k".
+I did 3 searches on DuckDuckGo to find images:
+    - 1st: `русский текст`; `texto en español`.
+I used generative AI to create the Russian query.
+    - 2nd: `russian text fragments`; `fragmentos texto español`.
+No manual deletion.
+    - 3rd: `russian text fragments`; `desks`.
+Even though the error rate is 0, this approach doesn't work because, given any picture of a text, it says it's Russian, even when it's not.

 ## 1st Search
-Data acquired using DuckDuckGo: `русский текст`; `texto en español`.
-(I used generative AI to create the Russian query).

-Total images:
+Total images: Russian=180; Spanish=192.
-- Russian: 180
-- Spanish: 192

 ### Using data as is
 |architecture         | item_tfms         |epochs|error_rate| min error before?  |